Call now in confidence immediate help & advice 24/7

 An individual therapeutic programme is then discussed and coordinated with the addiction counselling team to help the individual break their psychological addiction and habits.

-The excellent facilities they offer enable individuals to concentrate on the therapeutic side of their rehab treatment, which is so important for their ongoing personal well-being.
+The excellent facilities they offer enable individuals to concentrate on the therapeutic side of their drug and alcohol rehab treatment, which is so important for their ongoing personal well-being.

 What Makes People Turn to Drugs and Alcohol?